The Night Walker (film)

-The Night Walker is a 1964 American psychological horror film directed and produced by William Castle, written by Robert Bloch, and starring Robert Taylor, Judith Meredith, Lloyd Bochner and Barbara Stanwyck in her final film role.
+The Night Walker is a 1964 American psychological horror film directed and produced by William Castle, written by Robert Bloch, and starring Robert Taylor, Judith Meredith, Lloyd Bochner and Barbara Stanwyck in her final theatrical film role.
 It follows the wife of a wealthy inventor who is plagued by increasingly disturbing nightmares, which escalate after her husband's death.
 It was the final black and white film made by Universal Pictures.

 Plot

 Irene Trent is unhappily married to a blind, pathologically possessive millionaire inventor, Howard.
-Howard and Irene's palatial mansion is packed with an endless assortment of cuckoo clocks, all in perfect synchronization, and Howard tape records all conversations in the house for later reference, hoping to catch Irene plotting an illicit liaison.
+Howard and Irene's palatial mansion is packed with an assortment of cuckoo clocks, all in perfect synchronization, and Howard tape records all conversations in the house, hoping to catch Irene plotting an illicit liaison.
 Irene lives in a constant state of dread due to Howard's jealousy.
-Yet despite Howard's continual accusations of infidelity, Irene remains faithful to Howard, albeit with nightly recurrent dreams of a fantasy lover and an attraction to Howard's attorney, Barry Morland.

-Howard spends most of his time working in his upstairs laboratory on a variety of projects, the nature of which he refuses to divulge to anyone.
-As tensions mount, Irene feels trapped in a loveless, lonely relationship.
-But suddenly, everything changes: Howard is killed by an explosion in the laboratory, and Irene is set to inherit the house along with Howard's entire fortune.
-However, Barry informs Irene that the estate must first go through a lengthy probate process.
+Irene remains faithful to Howard, but not by choice; he never lets her leave the house and entertains no guests except his attorney, Barry Morland.
+Howard spends most of his time working in his upstairs laboratory on a variety of projects, the nature of which he refuses to divulge to anyone, while Irene indulges her yearnings for an extramarital affair with recurrent dreams of a fantasy lover.

-The laboratory itself, a charred wreck, is secured from the rest of the house by a padlock so that no one may enter it.
-Irene subsequently has a nightmare in which a disfigured Howard stalks her through the house.
-The event frightens Irene enough that she decides to move out of the house, and return to the back-room apartment of the beauty shop she owns, which she operated prior to marrying Howard.
+Howard is killed by an explosion in the laboratory, and Irene is set to inherit the house along with Howard's entire fortune upon completion of the probate process.
+The charred laboratory is secured by a padlock so that no one may enter it.
+Irene has a nightmare in which a disfigured Howard stalks her through the house.
+Convinced she must leave the site of Howard's death, Irene moves back into the back-room apartment of the beauty shop she owns, which she operated prior to marrying Howard.
 There, she finds a confidant in Joyce, a newly hired beautician.
-Almost immediately, Irene's dreams begin again, with increasing intensity, until they take the form of an "ideal" man—known only as "The Dream".